Attorneys file lawsuit seeking redress for Tulsa massacre

-Attorneys for victims and their descendants affected by the 1921 Tulsa Race Massacre filed a lawsuit in state court Tuesday against the City of Tulsa and other defendants seeking reparations for the destruction of the city’s once-thriving Black district.
+Attorneys for victims and their descendants affected by the 1921 Tulsa Race Massacre filed a lawsuit in state court on Tuesday against the City of Tulsa and other defendants seeking reparations for the destruction of the city's once thriving Black district.

 The group, led by Tulsa attorney Damario Solomon-Simmons, contends Tulsa's long history of racial division and tension stemmed from the massacre, during which an angry white mob descended on a 35-block area, looting, killing and burning it to the ground.
 Hundreds of Black residents were killed, and thousands more were left homeless and living in a hastily constructed internment camp.